Le 28 mai 2024

 Ancient civilizations and their precursor versions of rain hats

-Rain hats in history
+Rain hats throughout history

 The rise of waterproof hats